icopy-site/awesome/docs/awesome/awesome-newsletters.md

 - [Weekly Dev Tips](https://ardalis.com/tips).
 A weekly email each Wednesday with a new software development tip from [Steve "ardalis" Smith](https://twitter.com/ardalis).
 Topics range from git to career to web development to personal development and teamwork.
 - [LLVM Weekly](http://llvmweekly.org).
 A weekly newsletter covering developments in LLVM, Clang, and related projects.
 - [Discover dev](https://www.discoverdev.io).
 Weekly digest of the best engineering blogs from across the web.
 [Archive](https://www.discoverdev.io/archive).
+- [Programming Feedback for Advanced Beginners](https://advancedbeginners.substack.com/).
+Bi-weekly in-depth code-review related write-up.
+- [Active forks](https://activeforks.net).
+A weekly newsletter for open source enthusiats with a list of repositories and their recently active forks.

 ### ObjectiveC